Q & A

 Q: How do residents get feedback?

-Q: How is faculty to resident ratio in your program?
+Q: How is the faculty-to-resident ratio in your program?
 Do you have repeated shifts/weeks with the same faculty?

 Q: Can you tell me more about the journal club and what it entails?